ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 # Prerequisites

 * Amazon Alexa Developer account
-* -
 * Amazon Alexa App
 * A configured Identity Service Provider
-* Droplit account
-* Droplit Ecosystem
 * Droplit Environment \(only required for testing\)

-If you have not configured an identity service provider, then take a look at this article for more information on setting up your Droplit acount with Auth0 as your identity service provider.
+If you have not configured an identity service provider, then take a look at [configuring the Auth0 identity service provider conduit](https://ferrantejake.gitbooks.io/braindump/content/droplit-installing-identity-provider-conduit.html).

 ## Configure Amazon Alexa With Droplit